kasperengelen/kasperengelen.github.io/pages/buildsystems/swift.md

 In this post we discovered how to create projects with the Swift package manager and how to add targets as well as dependencies.
 We also added a small and colourful "hello world" example, and wrote a few unit tests.

-A GitHub repository with the code can be found [here](https://github.com/kasperengelen/tutorial_code/tree/main/buildsystems/swift).
+A GitHub repository with the code can be found <smart-link linkType="ext" linkId="code_buildsystem_swift">here</smart-link>.
 In order to learn more about the Swift language I recommend writing programs in Swift, while at the same time consulting various resources:
 * [Google's Swift Style Guide](https://google.github.io/swift/)
 * [Swift book](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/)
 * Stack overflow